helq/the-little-cppler-book/06-content-block-1.3.md

 This characteristic is very important in cryptography, because one can use some secret key as $q$ (one bit in this case), and we cypher a bit of information $p$ by applying
 $p \oplus q$.
-We can get the result back if we apply _xor_ again over the result we just got, and you know what, if you don't tell anybody the key, nobody could guess what the value of $p$ originally were!
+We can get the result back if we apply _xor_ again over the result we just got, and you know what? if you don't tell anybody the key, nobody could guess what the value of $p$ originally was!

+\inlinetodo{show example of cyphering some bit}

 ---

 **Task for home**: Swaping two variables content is quite simple if one uses an auxiliary variable.
-But, it is indeed possible to swap the content of two variables without using any more memory, without an auxiliary variable.
+But, it is indeed possible to swap the content of two variables without using any more memory, without an auxiliary variable!
 Your goal is to find the trick.

-But how could that be possible?
+But, how could that be possible?

 _Tip:_ To make it simpler, try to swap the value of boolean variables using only assignations and the _xor_ operation.
-Use this as a template.
-And remember the property of
-_xor_: $p = (p \oplus q) \oplus q$!
+Use the following code as a template, and remember the property of _xor_: $p = (p \oplus q) \oplus q$!

 ~~~cpp
 bool a = 1;